misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 # Benchmarking experiments conducted by the organizing team of the Capsule Vision 2024 Challenge
-This repository contains scripts used in the performance evaluation of 6 artificial intelligence models for the classification of the [Capsule Vision 2024 Challenge Dataset](https://figshare.com/articles/dataset/Training_and_Validation_Dataset_of_Capsule_Vision_2024_Challenge/26403469?file=48018562).
-Six classification-based pipelines have been trained, validated, and tested.
+This repository contains scripts used in the performance evaluation of 6 transfer learning models for the classification of the [Capsule Vision 2024 Challenge Dataset](https://figshare.com/articles/dataset/Training_and_Validation_Dataset_of_Capsule_Vision_2024_Challenge/26403469?file=48018562).
+Six classification-based experiments were trained, validated, and tested.
-The models employed are:
+The models employed were:
 * VGG19
 * Xception
 * ResNet50V2